 However, there are some challenges when it comes to setting up the program which is why we asked our self the ultimate questions:

 What is the real truth about employee referral programs?
-Do the really have the highest ROI or is it a myth?
+Do they really have the highest annual return on investment or is it a myth?
 And ultimately, is the amount of effort and time that takes to set up such a program really worth the hassle?